NAWM

 I am a NAWM Member: If you received a free trial to attend this webinar and have not purchased a membership, you must select the non-member certificate link to receive your certificate.
 If you have any questions, please contact Laura Burchill at laura@nawm.org or contact the NAWM office at (207) 892-3399. |

-How to Receive a Certificate of Attendance for the June 5, 2024, NAWM Beaver-related Restoration Webinar: Beaver Restoration by Federal Agencies
+How to Receive a Certificate of Attendance for the August 21, 2024, NAWM Beaver-related Restoration Webinar: Beaver Restoration and Management on Tribal Land

-Using the ClassMarker online system, NAWM will ask you to certify that you attended the entire live NAWM Beaver-related Restoration webinar: “Beaver Restoration by Federal Agencies” on Wednesday, June 5, 2024, from 3:00-4:30pm Eastern.
+Using the ClassMarker online system, NAWM will ask you to certify that you attended the entire live NAWM Beaver-related Restoration webinar: “Beaver Restoration and Management on Tribal Land” on Wednesday, August 21, 2024, from 3:00-4:30pm Eastern.

 Please do the following: